Curious Travellers - walking and the Eighteenth Century

 Sunshine and the Romantic Imagination

 A beautiful and genuinely Spring-like day today: frosty at 6a.m., followed by warm sunshine and a light breeze (unfortunately the latter is due to strengthen, bringing poor weather for the rest of the weekend).
 Just the sort of day for setting off on foot to nowhere in particular.
 So, I set off in the car to go to Machynlleth, about sixty miles away.
 All well and good at first, with a pair of red kites circling in the blue sky over the short section of the A5 between Cerrigydrudion and the Bala road.
-However, as it was Good Friday, everyone else wanted to be out and about on the roads too: there are definitely too many cars (including mine) in the world.
+However, as it was Good Friday, everyone else wanted to be out and about on the roads too: there are definitely too many cars (including mine) in the world."Is your journey really necessary?" - well, yes, as we had a meeting of Curious Travellers in Y Tabernacl, MOMA Machynlleth.
+Our previous attempt to meet in January was thwarted by a sudden snowfall, so today's weather was a real blessing.
+It looks as if the group is really going to "click" - everyone has a different approach, but we have a mutual enthusiasm for the land and its' layers of meaning.
+We had a comprehensive discussion about our ideas, and mopped up each others' information like the proverbial sponges.

 And then .... up from the café and into the exhibition "Romanticism in the Welsh Landscape".
 This is a phenomenal collection of work, curated by Dr. Peter Wakelin, and generally voted the best show in town by the Curious Travellers.
 The work spans nearly three hundred years, and the selection is both eclectic and comprehensive.
 The subdued lighting required to protect the older colours adds somewhat to the mystique: I was intrigued by a little eighteenth-century view of Castell Coch by the wonderfully named Julius Caesar Ibbetson.
 Seen through the gloom, the obligatory figures in the foreground, pointing up the Picturesque-ness of the composition, are freely painted but detailed down to the lace caps under the ladies' black hats.
 The stand-out piece is the whole exhibition is "The Wave" by Glenys Cour, whom I am ashamed to say I had not encountered before.
 Her colours are intense and layered, exerting an almost hypnotic effect under the high light levels allowed for the contemporary pieces.